Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ### Optional property initializer call

-When an optional properly is present in the input, the corresponding initializer for this property is not even called.
+When an optional property is present in the input, the corresponding initializer for this property is not even called.
 This is a feature designed for performance, so be careful not to rely on side effects in initializers.
 Consider the example below.